 Dr. Amira Hassanein, who serves as Product Director for the Company's OCS Lung program, is the sister of Dr. Waleed Hassanein, the Company's President and Chief Executive Officer and a member of the Company's board of directors.
-The Company paid Dr. Amira Hassanein approximately \$0.1 million in total compensation for each of the three months ended March 31, 2022 and 2021 for her services as an employee.
+The Company paid Dr. Amira Hassanein approximately \$0.1 million and \$0.2 million in total compensation for the three and six months ended June 30, 2022, respectively, and \$0.1 million and \$0.2 million in total compensation for the three and six months ended June 30, 2021, respectively, for her services as an employee.